AmberMichaelis/AmberMichaelis/README.md

 - 🌱  Studying for the AWS Certified Cloud Practitioner Certification

-- ❓  In the top 5% of 2.2M people who took the LinkedIn JavaScript assessment
+- ❓  In the top 5% of JavaScript Developers

 - ⚡  BS in Engineering, BS Computer Science